pinzler/MorseLamp/README.md

 6) A very small flat-head screw driver

 Step 1 - Plug a yellow cable into digital pin 7 and a black cable into GND – these are to connect your Arduino to the PowerSwitch.
-Then use your flat-head screwdriver to secure the cables in your PowerSwitch.

 Step 2 - Plug the other end of the yellow cable into +in (pin 1) on the PowerSwitch and the other end of the black cable into -in (pin 2) on the PowerSwitch.
+(Then use the flat-head screwdriver to secure the cables in your PowerSwitch.)

 Step 3 - Plug the lamp into the PowerSwitch and plug the PowerSwitch into an outlet.